New Mexico Other Fishing

 All about fishing for longnose gar, northern pike and tiger muskie in NM.

 This state offers unique fishing opportunities.
 Listed below find information about these species of fish, found in New Mexico waters.
 Larger lakes across the state, with some of these miscellaneous fish populations, may include Bluewater Lake, Brantley Lake, Caballo Lake, Eagle Nest Lake, Elephant Butte Reservoir, Navajo Lake, Red Bluff Reservoir, Quemado Lake, Santa Rosa Lake, Sumner Lake, Ute Lake and some rivers.
+Try ice fishing for northern pike at Eagle Nest Lake.

 Other Available Species